I have been gluten free since August 1, 2008.

 Eating gluten free has made a tremendous difference in my life and in my health.
 The longer I have been gluten free, the more people (especially people I haven’t seen in a long time) tell me how much better, how much healthier I look.

-Before Going Gluten Free (click each image to view it at full-size):
+Before & After going Gluten Free (click each image to view it at full-size):

-I currently live in far southwest Virginia, with my wife.
-Our entire home is gluten free, right down to the cat food, and we started off with kitchenware and small appliances which were either brand new, or had only been for gluten free use in the past.
+From June 2009 – January 2019, I lived in far southwest Virginia, with my incredible wife.
+My soulmate.
+My person..
+Our entire home was gluten free, right down to the cat food, and we started off with kitchenware and small appliances which were either brand new, or had only been for gluten free use in the past.

 The large appliances which came with our apartment?
 We cleaned them the best we could since they were not replaceable (although I did sort-of luck out when our fridge died a few years after we moved in, and our landlord replaced it with a brand new one).

-My wife, T, does not need to be gluten free, but has done so very willingly because of the impact that not being gluten free would have on my health.
-I react to minute bits of gluten, both internally and externally, so it is much easier for both of us to be gluten free and not have to worry about cross contamination.
+My darling late wife, Teresa, did not need to be gluten free, but did so very willingly, right from the start, because of the impact that not being gluten free would have on my health.
+I react to minute bits of gluten, both internally and externally, so it was much easier for both of us to be gluten free and not have to worry about cross contamination.

 And even if you don’t think you’re reacting to gluten, you probably are.
 Don’t risk it.
-(And on the upside, she has seen an improvement with her allergies, and a plus for me, she hardly snores at all when she hasn’t been eating gluten — sometimes she shares something gluten-filled with my Dad when we visit my parents.)
+(And on the upside, she saw seen an improvement with her allergies; she hardly snored at all when she hadn’t been eating gluten — sometimes she shared something gluten-filled with my Dad when we visit my parents.)